 4. McClellan Summation is working on it’s 2nd failed signal since losing the flatline.

 This week market participation took a decided hit in many areas, especially the mid to long term readings finally breaking the malaise they have been in most of the year.
 This action puts the markets at a more critical spot.
 It can be decidedly bearish if it builds on itself, but when in bull markets, that bearishness doesn’t play out very often.
 In fact, in bull markets these end up being the buy signals everyone is looking for.
 Of course, we won’t know until things play out a bit more.
 There is nothing wrong reigning things in and taking a wait and see attitude the shorter your time frame, but longer term broad market investors only have half the equation so far.
 Some longer term breadth sell signals, but no price action confirmation so far.
 This sets us up for either a quick slip’n’slide like we saw last October or another V-bottom most of the times we have seen breadth weakness during bull.
 Anyone who tells you they know which it will be doesn’t, but we are close to well defined levels in many broad market readings and short term breadth readings are nearing oversold extremes.
 This tells me that IF we see positive price action near these levels, it could just be another range test in the longer term uptrend.
 With well defined stops just below the range lows, it should provide a solid risk reward opportunity.

 Broad Sector Breadth

-Clicking on this section will go to a page with the dashboards for the broad sectors like above as well as all the Subsectors dashboards.
+Clicking on the highlighted links will go to a page with the dashboards for the Subsectors.

 Have a great week!